LandRegistry/local-land-charges-stub/README.md

 * Python 3
 * Virtualenv

 To start the service, run the run.sh file in Terminal (i.e. ./run.sh).
+If using Windows, run the run_in_windows.bat file in a cmd window.

 Check application is running using http://localhost:9998/health